 Good Friday in the church calendar is not a day for eating biscuits.
 Sweet biscuits feel all wrong for it to be honest, as do the increasingly luxurious varieties of hot cross bun.
 But if you are opting for a simple bread and cheese lunch you could do worse than the legendary Bath Oliver: a dry, savoury biscuit with an eighteenth-century provenance.
 It still has the image of its physician-inventor, a Dr William Oliver from Bath, stamped on it and a society devoted to its preservation undertaking “outreach and education to support, bolster and maintain the tradition of the Bath Oliver biscuit.”
 If only every deserving biscuit had such champions.

-Four things recommend this biscuit as Good Friday fare in my opinion.
+Four things recommend the Bath Oliver as Good Friday fare or me.
 First, the lack of sugar coating.
 Second, the perforation; it would be impossible to imagine the Bath Oliver without its characteristic piercings.
-Third, the biscuit’s early association with medicinal practice (like many of Britain’s first patented biscuits, it was taken to help soothe troubled digestions, which in the case of Dr Oliver’s rich spa patients may have been brought on by overly refined or indulgent diets).
+Third, the biscuit’s association with medicinal practice (like many of Britain’s first patented biscuits, it was taken to help soothe troubled digestions, which in the case of Dr Oliver’s rich spa patients may have been brought on by overly refined or indulgent diets).
 Fourth, the cost.
 All these themes come together in the great passage in Isaiah 53, quoted here in part and worth reading in full if you have time: